atul219/Machine_Learning_Explanation/README.md

 # Machine_Learning_Explanation

-### You can get to learn th concepts of  Machine Learning.
+### You can get to learn the concepts of  Machine Learning.
   * Probability and Statistics
   * Linear Algebra
+  * Optimization
+  * Unsupervised Learning
+  * Supervised Learning